U.S. pushes back on call by OPEC+ to join big oil output cuts

-However, the U.S. Department of Energy noted in a Tuesday statement that U.S. output is already falling without government action, in line with the White House's insistence that it would not intervene in the private markets.
+However, the U.S. Department of Energy noted in a statement on Tuesday that U.S. output is already falling without government action, in line with the White House's insistence that it would not intervene in the private markets.
 That decline, however, would take place slowly, over the course of the next two years.
-Global oil demand has dropped by as much as 30%, or about 30 million barrels per day (bpd), as measures to reduce the virus's spread have caused demand for jet fuel, gasoline and diesel to crash.
-France reported on Tuesday a 80% drop in petrol use.
+Global oil demand has dropped by as much as 30%, or about 30 million barrels per day (bpd), as measures to reduce the virus' spread have caused demand for jet fuel, gasoline and diesel to crash.

-OPEC+ is due to hold a video conference on Thursday at 1400 GMT, after U.S. President Donald Trump said last week that Riyadh and Moscow had agreed to cut an unprecedented 10 million to 15 million bpd, or about 10% to 15% of global supplies, but he has not committed to any actions in the United States.
+OPEC+ is due to hold a video conference on Thursday at 1400 GMT, after U.S. President Donald Trump said last week that Riyadh and Moscow had agreed to cut an unprecedented 10 million to 15 million bpd, or about 10% to 15% of global supply.
+He has not committed to any actions by U.S. companies.
 "With regards to media reports that OPEC+ will require the United States to make cuts in order to come to an agreement: The EIA report today demonstrates that there are already projected cuts of 2 (million bpd), without any intervention from the federal government," the U.S. Energy Department said.

+After the OPEC+ talks, Saudi Arabia will host a video conference on Friday for energy ministers from the Group of 20 (G20) major economies to alleviate the effects of the pandemic on energy markets, the group said in a statement on Tuesday.
+"The scale of this challenge is so large that OPEC+ cannot solve it," said Jason Bordoff, director of Columbia University's Center on Global Energy Policy and a former Obama administration official.
+"Only some and not all of the world's producers have the willingness and ability to limit production."

-Other oil producers outside the OPEC+ group have already indicated a willingness to help, though private producers in Canada, home to the world's third-largest oil reserves, were already reducing output.
-(Additional reporting by Babak Dehghanpisheh, Stephen Kalin, Alex Lawler, Tim Gardner, David Gaffen and Shadia Nasralla; Writing by Rania El Gamal and David Gaffen; Editing by Edmund Blair, Kirsten Donovan and Marguerita Choy)
+Occidental Petroleum, another large U.S. producer, argued in a letter to Texas regulators that mandated cuts would be short-sighted.
+Texas is the largest-producing U.S. state and regulators there are meeting next week to consider production cuts.
+Other oil producers outside the OPEC+ group have already indicated a willingness to help, though private producers in Canada, home to the world's third-largest oil reserves, were already reducing output due to the sharp fall in prices.
+(Additional reporting by Babak Dehghanpisheh, Stephen Kalin, Alex Lawler, Tim Gardner, Jennifer Hiller, David Gaffen and Shadia Nasralla; Writing by Rania El Gamal and David Gaffen; Editing by Edmund Blair, Kirsten Donovan, Marguerita Choy and Dan Grebler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)